f5devcentral/terraform-azure-bigip-module/README.md

 ## Deploys F5 BIGIP to your provided VNet/Network

-This Terraform module deploys F5 BIGIP-1Nic in Azure with the following characteristics:
+This Terraform module deploys F5 BIGIPin Azure with the following characteristics:

 - VM nics attached to a single virtual network subnet of your choice (new or existing) via `var.vnet_subnet_id`.
-- Control the number of Public IP addresses assigned to VMs via `var.nb_public_ip`.
-Create and attach one Public IP per VM up to the number of VMs or create NO public IPs via setting `var.nb_public_ip` to `0`.

 ## Simple Usage

 This contains the bare minimum options to be configured for the F5 BIGIP to be provisioned.
-The entire code block provisions F5 BIGIP VM, but feel free to delete one or the other and corresponding outputs.
-The outputs are also not necessary to provision, but included to make it convenient to know the address to connect to the VMs after provisioning completes.
+The entire code block provisions F5 BIGIP VM,

 The F5 BIGIP will use the ssh key found in the default location `~/.ssh/id_rsa.pub`.